heroku/heroku-buildpack-pgbouncer/README.md

 - `PGBOUNCER_LOG_POOLER_ERRORS` Default is 1
 - `PGBOUNCER_STATS_PERIOD` Default is 60
 - `PGBOUNCER_SERVER_RESET_QUERY` Default is empty when pool mode is transaction, and "DISCARD ALL;" when session.
+- `PGBOUNCER_STUNNEL_LOGLEVEL` Default is notice (5).
+Set this var to pass a syslog level name or number value to stunnel.
+This corresponds to the stunnel global configuration option called "debug".
 - `ENABLE_STUNNEL_AMAZON_RDS_FIX` Default is unset.
 Set this var if you are connecting to an Amazon RDS instance of postgres.
  Adds `options = NO_TICKET` which is documented to make stunnel work correctly after a dyno resumes from sleep.
 Otherwise, the dyno will lose connectivity to RDS.